NOTE This tutorial contains content from two different documents. It still needs to be harmonized.

 By avoiding the strict/lazy choice: we’ve removed two of the five

 types listed above.
-The final choice is String
+The final choice is String, which is the only

 string-like type defined in the base package.
 It is actually just a

-type synonym type String = [Char]
+type synonym type String = [Char].
+While this type is conceptually

 simple, it is highly inefficient (as mentioned above).
 You should

-avoid using it whenever possible, replacing instead with Text
+avoid using it whenever possible, replacing instead with Text.

 There are unfortunately some functions and typeclasses from base –

-– that rely on String
+error, Show, Read – that rely on String, making it impossible

 to completely avoid using it.
 The best approach is to keep Text